NitLab/NITOS_Documentation/source/wiMax.rst

 5.Set up experimentation properties of the BS
 ----------------------------------------------
-| Before user starts an experiment with WiMax he/she has to configure BS with the specific parameters he/she wants.There is a basic command
+| Before starting an experiment with the WiMAX testbed, the user has to configure the BS with his/her desired parameters.
+There is a basic command
-  available to get or set the required parameters to BS.This is the  **'wget'** command.
+  available to get or set the required parameters to the BS.
+This is the **'wget'** command.

-| As soon as the parameters set,the experimenter can submit a new Experiment Definition(ED) written in OMF Experiment Description Language
-  submit it to OMF's EC.
+| As soon as the parameters are set, the experimenter can submit a new Experiment Definition(ED) written in OMF Experiment Description Language to the OMF's EC.

-| WiMax services are seperated in two categories.The first one to configure the BS and the other one to configure the mobile clients.A
+| WiMAX services are seperated in two categories.
+The services of the first one are used to configure the BS and those of the other one are used to configure the mobile clients.
+A
-  description of these services is available to user,through the command :
+  description of these services is available to the user, through the command:

 .. code-block:: bash